ADHD, Autism, and Anxiety

 • Occupational therapy or speech therapy may also help.

-• Work with educators to create an Individualized Education Program (IEP) or 504 Plan.
+• Work with local educators to create an Individualized Education Program (IEP) or 504 Plan.

 • Tailor learning environments to meet specific needs.